Abatement of Emissions

 Development of the GreenREFORM sub-model for reduction of energy consumption and abatement of emissions through transition to new cleaner technologies is described below.

-GreenREFORM must include a detailed description of the different pollution reduction methods available through investment in specific technologies.
-Where possible, GreenREFORM will employ existing forecasts and technology catalogues, which describe such technologies.
+GreenREFORM includes a detailed description of different pollution reduction methods available through investment in specific technologies.
+Where possible, GreenREFORM will employ existing forecasts and technology catalogs, which describe such technologies.
 GreenREFORM must endogenously describe how new cleaner technologies can displace existing technologies over time, depending on the policies in place.

 Modelling of Technological Abatement Possibilities

 Firms have three main methods for reducing their emissions:

 - Output reductions: If a firm produces less output, it will typically also reduce its consumption of energy and material inputs, thereby reducing emissions.

 - Input substitution: Firms can in some cases reduce their consumption of emissions-producing energy and material inputs by, for example, investing in more energy efficient machinery or restructuring their production process, such that it requires less energy.